COMING SOON: July 16, 2022.

 The installation also has projections onto an irregular screen made up of an array of round shapes.
 People in transit weave into and out of the space that is created.

-In the process of creating these works we experimented with materials and processes that fueled our creativity.
+In the process of creating these works we experimented with materials and processes that fuelled our creativity.
 We want to share that part of the artistic activity by hosting a couple of workshops that encourage viewers to physically engage in similar activities.
 Collective movement and collaborative painting will be encouraged in these workshops and enhanced by real-time video projection.